Skip to content

 vi /etc/telegraf/telegraf.conf

-1. Enable process monitoring
+1. Enable process detection

 [[inputs.procstat]]